 Don’t – overthink it

 The key to a successful closet purge lies in quickness and efficiency.
 So, the less time you dedicate to a specific item of clothing, the better the outcome you can expect.
-If you take too much time to think about whether or not you should cut a piece out of your closet, chances are you’ll just end up putting it back to its original place.
+If you take too much time to think about whether or not you should cut a piece out of your closet, chances are you’ll just end up putting it back in its original place.

 Do – try things on

-Of course, if there are things you haven’t had a chance to wear for some time, you can’t really decide if they need to go or not.
+Of course, if there are things you haven’t had a chance to wear for some time, you can’t decide if they need to go or not.
 In such a case, it’s always okay to try them on first before you decide what to do with them.
 If they don’t fit you anymore – it’s time for them to go.

 Don’t – get too emotionally attached

 As mentioned previously, all of us have those clothing pieces we tend to hold on to for one reason or the other.
 And it’s completely fine to have a few of such pieces.
-But you really need to try and limit the number of such pieces as much as possible.
+But you need to try and limit the number of such pieces as much as possible.
 Who cares if you’ve worn that dress to your best friend’s wedding if you’ve never reached for it again?
 Take the time to thank the piece for fulfilling its purpose and making you feel like a million bucks, and then put it in the “donations” pile to allow it to make someone else feel great as well.